 Once the application is completed and placed on the waitlist a letter of receipt will be mailed, it will include, but not limited to:

-- The control number that was assigned. - Advise families that it is their responsibility to notify the BHA when a mailing address or phone number change. - Information regarding updates to application.
+- The Control number that was assigned. - Advise families that it is their responsibility to notify the BHA when a mailing address or phone number change. - Details of required updates to application.